Marginal Interventional Effects

-where $\widehat{\textup{MTE}}\big(x,\pi_{0}(z)\big)$ can be evaluated via Equation \eqref{eq:localIV}, i.e., by taking the partial derivative of $\mathbb{E}[Y|x,\pi_{0}(z)]$ with respect to $\pi_{0}(z)$.
-In practice, it can be difficult to estimate $\mathbb{E}[Y|x,\pi_{0}(z)]$ and its partial derivative nonparametrically, especially when $X$ is high-dimensional.
-Thus, empirical work using MTE often makes two simplifying assumptions (e.g., \citealt{carneiro2009estimating,Carneiro2011,maestas2013does}).
+In practice, it can be difficult to estimate $\mathbb{E}[Y|x,\pi(z)]$ and its partial derivative nonparametrically, especially when $X$ is high-dimensional.
+To address this challenge, empirical work using the MTE often adopts two simplifying assumptions (e.g., \citealt{carneiro2009estimating,Carneiro2011,maestas2013does}).
 First, it is typically assumed that $(X,Z)$ is jointly independent of $(\epsilon,\eta,V)$.
-Under this assumption, $\textup{MTE}(x,u)$ is additively separable in $x$ and $u$:
+This implies that $\textup{MTE}(x,u)$ is additively separable in $x$ and $u$: